What provisional assessments can I apply for as a non-resident taxpayer?

 We automatically take the general tax credit into account.
 You do not have to enter this tax credit when applying for a provisional assessment.

-Your partner for tax purposes may, under certain conditions, apply for a provisional assessment to have (part of) the following tax credits paid out:
+Your tax partner may be able to apply for a provisional assessment to have (part of) the general tax credit paid.
+The following conditions apply:

 • You have the same tax partner for more than 6 months.